What is the difference between baptist and methodist?

+Many people have wondered, are baptist and methodist the same?
+The answer is no. However, there are some similarities.
 Both Baptists and Methodist are trinitarian.
 Both hold that the Bible is the central text in faith and practice (though groups within both the families of denominations would dispute the Bible’s authority).
 Both Baptists and Methodists have historically affirmed the divinity of Christ, justification by faith alone, and the reality of heaven for those who die in Christ, and eternal torment in hell for those who die unbelieving.

 Historically, both Methodists and Baptists have placed a heavy emphasis on evangelism and missions.

 Methodists believe that baptism is a sign of regeneration and new birth.
 And they accept all modes of baptism (sprinkling, pouring, immersion, etc.) as valid.
 Methodists are open to baptism of both those who confess faith themselves, and those whose parents or sponsors confess faith.

 In contrast, Baptists traditionally hold to only baptism by immersion and only for one who is confessing faith in Jesus Christ for themselves, and old enough to responsibly do so.
 They reject pedobaptism and other modes such as a sprinkling or pouring as unbiblical.
 Baptists normally insist upon baptism for membership in a local church.